monjuik/pikidex-db/index.md

+---
+layout: default
-# Pikidex Decor Collection Data
+title: Pikidex Decor Collection Data
+published: true
+last_modified_at: 2025-11-01
+---

 Community-maintained dataset for the Pikidex app — a companion for *Pikmin Bloom* that helps track and organize your Pikmin decor collection.

----

 ## 📦 About